Heat illness: Overview of diseases

+to higher risks of heat-related illness, reduced eGFR (AOR = 3.50, 95% CI: 1.30–9.40) resulting renal impairment, cognitive decline, and injuries (1% increase in risk per 1℃ rises in temperature).

 Symptoms

 Increased temperatures have been reported to cause heat stroke, heat exhaustion, heat syncope, and heat cramps.
 Some studies have also looked at how severe heat stroke can lead to permanent damage to organ systems.
 This damage can increase the risk of early mortality because the damage can cause severe impairment in organ function.
 Other complications of heat stroke include respiratory distress syndrome in adults and disseminated intravascular coagulation.
 Some researchers have noted that any compromise to the human body's ability to thermoregulate would in theory increase risk of mortality.
 This includes illnesses that may affect a person's mobility, awareness, or behavior.

 Prevention

 Prevention includes avoiding medications that can increase the risk of heat illness (e.g. antihypertensives, diuretics, and anticholinergics), gradual adjustment to heat, and sufficient fluids and electrolytes.

 Some common medications that have an effect on thermoregulation can also increase the risk of mortality.
 Specific examples include anticholinergics, diuretics, phenothiazines and barbiturates.